 - downloadable templates and handouts.

 Throughout the course there are opportunities to apply what you are learning to your own context.
-You are also encouraged to share your expertise with each other using the Thrive Slack channel.

 I wish you every success as you continue to look at new ways to share THRIVE with others.
 It is such a vital toolkit to better equip our workforce to consider and measure the impact of sport and physical activity on individuals and communities – Changing Lives.
 Will be even more important now as organisations and clubs will have to reconsider what they are doing to better respond to the pandemic.Jude Deacons